GeoscienceAustralia/vaws/_sources/ch05_logic.rst.txt

 Two types of influence update are implemented:

-1. update influence coefficients of the next intact connections for the distribution of load on the damaged connection
+1. update influence coefficients of the next intact connections for the distribution of load on the damaged connection, when `dist_dir` is either `col` or `row` (:py:meth:`.ConnectionTypeGroup.updata_influence`)

 Given the damage of connection of either sheeting and batten connection type group, the influence coefficient will be distributed evenly to the next intact connections of the same type to the distribution direction (*dist_dir* listed in :numref:`conn_groups_table`).
-Note that *patch_dist* of both sheeting and batten connection group are set to *False*.
 If both the next connections, which are left and right if *dist_dir* is 'row' or above and below if 'col', of the damaged connection are intact, then the half of the load is distributed to the each of next intact connection.
 Otherwise, the full load of the damaged connection is distributed to the intact connection.

-2. replace the existing influence set with new one, when `patch_distribution` is set to 1 (:py:meth:`.ConnectionTypeGroup.update_influence_by_patch`)
+2. replace the existing influence set with new one, when `dist_dir` is `patch` (:py:meth:`.ConnectionTypeGroup.update_influence_by_patch`)

 Unlike sheeting and batten, a connection of rafter group fails, then influence set of each connection associated with the failed connection are replaced with a new set of influence, which is termed "patch".
 In the current implementation, the patch is defined for a single failed connection.
 Thus the failure order of the connections may make difference in the resulting influences as shown in :numref:`patch_example_table`.